Brazos County ARES Weekly Brief

 Upcoming Dates

-Friday CEOC Work Session
+No CEOC Work Session This Friday

 Monthly ARES Meeting

-Third Monday of each month
+Third Monday

-4244 Boonville Rd
+4244 Boonville Rd.

 Bryan, TX 77802